 Python API → Postgres → GKE → Parquet → S3 → Python API → React

 OceanTech is taking off, and I do both those things!
-You want me to take public data and improve it 8% with sensor fusion and machine learning and sell it at a premium?
+You want me to take public data and improve it 8% with data synthesis and sell it at a premium?
 So cool!
 You want redundant stores of all data ever produced from the tape archives of multiple space consortia?
-Sounds expensive, let’s do it with
+Sounds expensive, we can do it with

 Next week please, in Java, and don't worry about review or tests.
 We have two APIs and four guerilla visualization projects, none are stable or documented.